RadicalFx/documentation/docs/README.md

 ## Samples

-The Radical source code includes several samples that are divided per scope and technology, samples are available in their own repository: [https://github.com/RadicalFx/radical-samples](https://github.com/RadicalFx/radical-samples)
+The Radical source code includes several samples that are divided per scope and technology, samples are available in the documentation repository: [https://github.com/RadicalFx/documentation/samples](https://github.com/RadicalFx/documentation/samples)

 All samples are constantly under heavy development and are also used to test Radical features.